tobybreckon/DoG-saliency/README.md

 ## Reference implementation:

-This Saliency Map generator uses the Division of Gaussians approach to produce real-time saliency maps.
-Simply this algorithm performs the following three steps:
+This Saliency Map generator uses the Division of Gaussians (DIVoG / DoG) approach to produce real-time saliency maps.
+Put simply this algorithm performs the following three steps (as set out in the original DIVoG research paper):
 - Bottom-up construction of Gaussian pyramid
 - Top-down construction of Gaussian pyramid based on the output of Step 1
 - Element-by element division of the input image with the output of Step 2

-This repository contains `saliencyDoG.py` which corresponds to the Division of Gaussians algortihm as defined in the paper. `demo.py` is simply an example of usage of the SaliencyDoG library (supported by `camera_stream.py`, providing an unbuffered video feed from a live camera input), which demonstrates saliencyDoG using either live or input video, and a live result.
+This repository contains `saliencyDoG.py` which corresponds to the Division of Gaussians algortihm as defined in [Katramados / Breckon, 2011]. `demo.py` is simply an example of usage of the SaliencyDoG library (supported by `camera_stream.py`, providing an unbuffered video feed from a live camera input), which demonstrates saliencyDoG using either live or input video, and a live result.
 Each frame is processed sequentially, producing the real-time saliency map. `test.py` should be used to verify correct versions of libraries are installed, before using the library.

 `saliencyDoG.py` contains class `SaliencyDoG`.
 An object for a salience mapper can be created (with specific options), and used on various images, e.g.
 ```python